 South Denver real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the South Denver neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 2000 and the present.

-Did you know that the South Denver neighborhood has more Lebanese and Austrian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the South Denver neighborhood has more Lebanese and Eastern European ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.3% of this neighborhood's residents have Lebanese ancestry and 2.4% have Austrian ancestry.
+In fact, 3.0% of this neighborhood's residents have Lebanese ancestry and 3.3% have Eastern European ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.